About

 In a one-two Romantic punch, artist J. M. W. Turner painted "Staffa, Fingal's Cave" in the same year and together these launched the cave from a little-known wonder into a must-see Romantic-Victorian tourist site.
 William Wordsworth, John Keats, Lord Tennyson, and Queen Victoria all visited the cave as did consummate traveler and lover of wonders, Jules Verne.

 After this, the cave never left the public imagination.
-Pink Floyd named one of their early, unreleased songs after the cave, and Matthew Barney used the cave in his Cremaster cycle.
+Pink Floyd named one of their early, unreleased songs after the cave, and Matthew Barney used the cave in his Cremaster Cycle.

 One can visit the cave via cruise (though boats cannot enter the cave, they make regular passes by it) or can travel to the small island of Staffa and hike into the cave by stepping from column to column.
-By the way, northern shores of Staffa host a puffin colony during the summer months.
+By the way, the northern shores of Staffa host a puffin colony during the summer months.

 Know Before You Go